H4mid2019/django_flask_kafka/README.md

 ## The Concept

-It demonstrates two separate apps.
+It demonstrates two separate conternized apps by docker.
 One of them is Django, and the other one is Flask, which they can communicate by a message broker (Kafka).
 For instance, here, the concept is that Django is the backend which the user creates, updates, or deletes posts via its endpoint API, then the Flask app calculates and finds out the related posts, and it saves them in its database separately.
 To retrieve the posts with their related posts,